Pylons-tech/pylons/docs/testing.md

 pylonsd start
 ```

-### If you wanna get the latest updates of pylons_sdk, use the following commands
+### If you want to get the latest updates of pylons_sdk, use the following commands
 Clean the cache
 ```sh
 go clean -modcache
 ```
-Get the latest pylons_sdk from github
+Get the latest pylons_sdk from GitHub
 ```sh
 go get github.com/Pylons-tech/pylons_sdk@{version_number}
 ```